cb-lock/ShockCell/README.md

 ### Part Listing

 - ESP32 board.
 Probably any ESP32 board will do.
 I use the DOIT ESP32 DEVKIT V1.
 It is available from different suppliers.
 I got mine from Aliexpress, https://de.aliexpress.com/item/32992390199.html
+- 0,96 zoll IIC display - I2C interface seems easier to me, but the U8g2 library supports a wide range of display types.
+Mine is this: https://de.aliexpress.com/item/32899149458.html
+- Transistor BC547 - needed to activate the button of the remote control for the shock device (shock collar)
+- 10 kOhm resistor for the transistor base
 - Dog shock collar - Any truly waterproof device will do with a good range and a remote control with buttons.
 I use https://de.aliexpress.com/item/32915272728.html
-- Transistor BC547 - needed to activate the button of the remote control for the shock device (shock collar)
-- 10 kOhm resistor for the transistor base
 - A switch sensor - needed to detect if the key safe is open or closed
 - USB cable for the power supply (micro USB)